pantchayan/LRC-DS/README.md

 # LRC-DS
-## This repo contains code for DS training for LRC batch @ Pepcoding
+## This repo contains code of DS training for LRC batch @ Pepcoding